Allen191819/Allen191819/README.md

 ### Hi there 👋

-🌱 I’m currently learning python.
+🌱 I’m currently learning haskell.

-💬 Ask me about nvim and i3-wm.
+💬 Ask me about nvim and dwm.

 😄 My site is published at here(https://allen191819.github.io/).